Sean Patrick Maloney: Elections

 In March 2012, Maloney announced his intention to run for Congress in the 18th district.
 The district had previously been the 19th, represented by freshman Republican Nan Hayworth.
 Maloney won the Democratic primary on June 26 with 48% of the vote against four other challengers.
 In addition to the Democratic Party line, Maloney also ran on the Working Families Party ticket with New York's fusion voting.

 Maloney drew criticism for buying a house in Cold Spring before the election, never having previously lived in the district.
-On June 11, Bill Clinton endorsed Maloney, saying "I support Sean because I know he'll be an outstanding member of Congress."
-On October 21, The New York Times endorsed Maloney, writing that his opponent "has favored limiting contraception coverage for employees and voted to defund Planned Parenthood.
-Mr. Maloney promises to support health care reform, help the middle class and oppose tax cuts for the rich.
-We recommend Mr. Maloney."
-Maloney also was endorsed by Planned Parenthood, the AFL–CIO and New York State United Teachers Union.

-In the general election Maloney campaigned as a moderate and defeated Hayworth 52–48%.
+Maloney was endorsed by Bill Clinton, The New York Times, Planned Parenthood, the AFL–CIO and New York State United Teachers (NYSUT).

+During the general election campaign, Maloney campaigned as a moderate.
+One issue in the campaign was whether the candidates would vote to repeal the Defense of Marriage Act (DOMA).
+Hayworth was considered more progressive on gay rights than most Republicans, but did not explicitly say whether she would vote to repeal; instead, Hayworth opined that New York law allowing same-sex marriage made it a settled issue.
+Maloney criticized Hayworth for taking this position.
+On Election Day, Maloney defeated Hayworth, 52–48%.
 In his victory speech, Maloney said, "I think people want change in Washington.
 They're tired of the fighting and the bickering."
-Maloney is New York's first openly gay member of Congress.
+Maloney is the first openly gay person to be elected to Congress from New York.